Ylarod/symvers-extractor/README.md

 # symvers-extractor

-A tool to extractor symvers from a binary kernel
+A tool to extract symvers from a binary kernel

 ## Install